-SUBJECT: Consideration for tentative approval of the request of BC Novaplex, LLC, for Novaplex, JZ19-37, to rezone from OST, Office Service Technology to RM-2, High-Density Multiple Family Residential on land located on the west side of Haggerty Road, north of Twelve Mile Road in Section 12.
-The applicant is proposing to develop a 270-unit multiple-family residential development on approximately 22 acres of land.
+Consideration at the request of BC Novaplex, LLC for Planning Commission's recommendation to City Council for a Zoning Map amendment from Office Service Technology (OST) to High-Density Multiple Family (RM-2) with a Planned Rezoning Overlay.
+The subject property is approximately 22 acres and is located on the west side of Haggerty Road, north of Twelve Mile Road (Section 12).
+The applicant is proposing to develop a 270 unit multiple-family residential development.
+The development consists of two attached town style buildings and eight apartment style building.
+The development is a private street network with two entrances off of Haggerty Road.